clamsproject/aapb-brandeis-datahousing/README.md

 **Downloading MMIF files**

 This uses the `storeapi/download` route.
 There are three modes.
-In the zero-guid mode you just hand in a pipeline specification and the server returns the server path and all files at that path:
+In the zero-GUID mode you just hand in a pipeline specification and the server returns the server path and all files at that path:

 ```bash
 curl -X POST 127.0.0.1:8001/storeapi/download \